About our Inpatient Unit redevelopment

 Will visiting or how families spend time together change?

-No. There will be no change to visiting arrangements or the way families are supported.
-Wherever care is delivered, we remain committed to creating time, space and privacy for loved ones to be together.
+There will be no change to visiting arrangements or the way families are supported.

 Will the number of inpatient beds change?